 Plumbing the creative depths of the soul

-This is a technique developed over decades by Tim Holmes, diving into drawing from a model to find one’s own true self.
+This is a technique developed over decades by Tim Holmes, diving into the encounter with a model to find each one’s own true self.

 We humans cannot help but project our unconscious material onto any other person.